Welcome

 Planning Your First Expedition

-Understanding them early makes planning feel much clearer - and helps you choose the journey that feels right for you.
+A few early decisions shape the kind of expedition you’ll have.
+Understanding them upfront makes planning clearer and helps you choose the journey that feels right for you.

 Expedition days are shaped by conditions.
-Landings, zodiac cruising, time on deck and daily briefings all play a part, with the expedition team adjusting plans as opportunities arise - flexibility is central to the experience.
+Landings, Zodiac cruising, time on deck and daily briefings all play a part, with plans adjusted as opportunities arise.
+Flexibility is central and embracing it is key to enjoying your first expedition.

 Destinations